hiyaryan/web-developer-bootcamp/00-yelpcamp/README.md

 - mongoose ^7.6.2
 - node 16.20.2
 - npm 8.19.4
+- method-override ^3.0.0
 - ejs-mate ^4.0.0
 - joi ^17.11.0
+- express-session ^1.17.3
+- connect-flash ^0.1.1

 ## Section 41: Adding Basic Styles
 This section adds basic styles to the YelpCamp app.
-This includes
+This includes,
 - Requiring `ejs-mate` to extend `ejs` functionality
   - Registering the `ejs` callback function for the Express `app.engine` to `ejs-mate`
   - Creating a layouts folder in the views directory with a `boilerplate.ejs` file